batect/batect/ROADMAP.md

     * how to run something when the container starts, regardless of the task's command line (eg. `ENTRYPOINT` with shell script and `exec`, similar to the example in [the docs](https://docs.docker.com/engine/reference/builder/#entrypoint))
   * importance of idempotency
   * improve the getting started guide (it's way too wordy)
-  * add note about increasing default CPU and memory limits when using Docker on OS X
+  * add note about increasing default CPU and memory limits when using Docker on macOS
   * how to introduce batect to an existing project
   * how to use batect as the basis for a pipeline made up of reusable building blocks
   * expand comparison with other tools to cover Dogo, Cage and Toast